 “Play him off, Keyboard Cat” became a way to signal it was time to wrap it up after an awkward situation or slip-and-fall blooper.

-And what’s the backstory?
-Well, David DeVore Sr. took the video of his son, David Jr., in May 2008.
-For the next seven months, he only shared the video with family and friends.
-Then he uploaded it to YouTube to make it easier to share.
+In May 2008, David DeVore Sr. took a video of his son, David Jr. For the next seven months, he only shared the video with family and friends.
+Then, he uploaded it to YouTube to make it easier to share.

 Uploaded in April 2009, this video had 96 million views as of August 2010, when the clip was removed from Britain’s Got Talent channel due to a copyright claim by Alain Boublil Music Ltd.

-So, what’s the lesson in viral videos featuring Susan Boyle?
+So, what is the lesson that you can learn from the viral videos featuring Susan Boyle?

-Nelson-Field reported, “When a video included a creative story of personal triumph, it was shared more than other creative devices” (including baby/young child, animal, and dancing/singing)…
+“When a video included a creative story of personal triumph, it was shared more than other creative devices.”

-She added, “Interestingly, despite being a more applicable creative device for ensuring sharing success, personal triumph is rarely displayed in viral video content.
-In our sample of 800 videos, it appeared in less than 3 percent of all videos.”
+“Interestingly, despite being a more applicable creative device for ensuring sharing success, personal triumph is rarely displayed in viral video content.
+In our sample of 800 videos, it appeared in less than 3% of all videos.”

-She concluded, “Personal triumph, therefore, represents the best opportunity for marketers.”
+“Personal triumph therefore represents the best opportunity for marketers.”

 And the campaign was for an everyday hygiene item, so who would have guessed that it would go viral?

 What can marketers learn from the most-watched video of 2010?
-Well, the Gregory Brothers took the quirky television interview that Antoine Dodson gave after his sister’s attempted assault and turned it into a chart-topper for Auto-Tune the News.
+The Gregory Brothers took the quirky television interview that Antoine Dodson gave after his sister’s attempted assault and turned it into a chart-topper for Auto-Tune the News.

-However, the “official version” that was uploaded to Rebecca’s channel in September 2011 has 153 million views and 2.2 million engagements.
+However, the “official version” was uploaded to Rebecca’s channel on Sept.
+17, 2011, and now has 166 million views and 2.4 million engagements.

 - The video was initially on Ark Music Factory’s channel, not Rebecca Black’s.

-- This video was picked by the Internet as the one to mock on the same day.
+- The Internet picked this video as the one to mock on the same day.

 - Ark’s website had banner ads to buy their artists’ songs on iTunes.